Tampa Bay Buccaneers Logo

 Tampa Bay Buccaneers Logo 1997-2013

-In 1997, the club management decided to change the logo to aggressive.
-His task is to improve the team’s image and add to its popularity, coolness, and recognition.
-Therefore, instead of the corsair, they used a dark red pirate flag with a skull and crossed sabers.
-The Jolly Roger pictured on it is similar to Calico Jack.
+In 1997, the club’s management changed the logo to an aggressive one.
+Its task was to improve the team’s image and add popularity, coolness, and recognizability.
+Therefore, a dark red pirate flag with a skull and crossed sabers was used instead of a Corsair.
+The depicted Jolly Roger resembles Calico Jack.
 In the foreground is an orange ball.
-All elements have a black border and dark touches that create a frightening impression.
+All elements have a black border and dark strokes, creating a frightening impression.

 2014 – 2019